HouseOfAgile/ansible-docker-traefik/README.md

 Versions
 ------------

-This version is based on toml files for configuration and work on the 1.7 legacy version of traefik.
+This playbook is working with latest traefik version 2, and use yaml file for configuration (see [traefik migration v1 to v2](https://docs.traefik.io/migration/v1-to-v2/)).

+If you want to use an old traefik version you can check the [traefik-v1.7](https://github.com/HouseOfAgile/ansible-docker-traefik/tree/traefik-v1.7) branch version

 Requirements
 ------------